 For instance, some roasting pans don’t have a sturdy bottom and can warp if placed over a stovetop.

-In most cases, this would be dependent on the bottom of the roasting pan, which is what comes in contact with the stovetops.
+In most cases, this would depend on the bottom of the roasting pan, which comes in contact with the stovetops.

 Normally, non-stick stainless steel or aluminum roasting pans are most suitable for stovetop cooking.
-These materials are quite sturdy and robust and less likely to warp on a stovetop.
+These materials are sturdy, robust, and less likely to warp on a stovetop.

-Here is a list of roasting pans that are compatible with stovetops.
+Here is a list of some roasting pans that are compatible with stovetops.

 Wondering which roasting pan is best for you?
 Well, look no further!